-ZOLL ventilators are small, extremely durable, full-featured portable mechanical ventilator designed to operate in hospitals or severe and under-resourced environments.
+The ZOLL EMV+ ventilator is a small, extremely durable, full-featured portable mechanical ventilator designed to operate in hospitals or severe and under-resourced environments.
 They can be used in prehospital, aeromedical, field hospital and hospital settings.

 How to Use this Guide